-So if we take 6 as the junction voltage of the resistors, this voltage becomes the reference voltage at pin #2 which means the IC will monitor and respond to any voltage that might go above this level.
+Therefore referring to the junction voltage of the resistors R1/R2, this voltage becomes the reference voltage at pin #2 which means the IC will monitor and respond to any voltage that might go above this level.

 The sensing voltage which is to be monitored is applied to pin #3 of the IC, in our example it is via an LDR.
 The pin #3 is connected at the junction of the LDR pin and a preset terminal.